bioinfologics/w2rap/README.md

 TODO

 ### 6) Scaffolding

+s_scaff is an edited version of SOAPdenovo which is better suited to complex genomes, and more configurable.

 a) Make a [SOAPdenovo config file] (http://soap.genomics.org.cn/soapdenovo.html) using both the PE and LMP reads to scaffold.

 ```